rcqx/hello-IFCjs/README.md

-# hello-IFCjs
+# hello-IFCjs!

-This is a simple test of how start using [IFCjs](https://github.com/IFCjs)
+A basic [IFCjs](https://github.com/IFCjs) library test

-IFCjs is a javascript library that allow users to view, read and write IFC models on web browsers.
+[IFCjs](https://github.com/IFCjs) is an open source IFC library that allow users to view, read and write IFC models on web browsers.

-More info on this can be found in [IFCjs docs](https://ifcjs.github.io/info/)
+More info on IFCjs can be found in [IFCjs docs](https://ifcjs.github.io/info/)

-More samples can be found on https://github.com/IFCjs/examples
+For more demos/exercises go to https://github.com/IFCjs/examples

+To visit official organization repository please visit: https://github.com/IFCjs

 ![houseifc](./ifcjs.png)